Award-Winning Crime Fiction Writer

 Call for Submissions

-Mickey Finn isn’t watered-down mysteries for dilettantes; it’s a crime-fiction cocktail that will knock readers into a literary stupor.
+The Mickey Finn series isn’t watered-down mysteries for dilettantes—the annual anthologies are crime-fiction cocktails that will knock readers into a literary stupor.

-An annual anthology of hardboiled and noir crime fiction to be released each fall beginning in 2020, Mickey Finn will pick up where the three-volume Fedora anthology series left off, pushing hard against the boundaries of crime fiction.
-Contributors will be encouraged to push their work into places short crime fiction doesn’t often go, into a world where the mean streets seem gentrified by comparison and happy endings are the exception rather than the rule.
+This series—released each fall beginning in 2020—continues with Mickey Finn: 21st Century Noir Vol. 3, which will pick up where the 2020 and 2021 Mickey Finns left off, pushing hard against the boundaries of crime fiction.
+Contributors are encouraged to push their work into places short crime fiction doesn’t often go, into a world where the mean streets seem gentrified by comparison and happy endings are the exception rather than the rule.

-The ideal submission will be approximately 5,000 words—less than 3,000 is likely too short, more than 8,000 is likely too long.
+All, or a significant portion, of each story must be set in the 21st Century.
+(That’s 2001 to the present day.)
+The ideal submission is approximately 5,000 words—less than 3,000 is likely too short, more than 7,000 is likely too long.
 Originals only.
 No reprints.

-The first Mickey Finn is scheduled for release fall 2020.
+Mickey Finn Vol. 3 is scheduled for release fall 2022.

 Submissions: Use standard manuscript format.
 Include name, address, telephone number, and email address on the manuscript.
 Save as a Word document (.doc preferred) and send as an attachment to Submissions@CrimeFictionWriter.com.

-Deadline: Submissions open September 1–November 30, 2018.
-Though rejections may occur at any point during the process, do not expect acceptance and rejection decisions until February 2019.
+Deadline: Submissions open January 1–February 28, 2021.
+No early submissions.
+Though rejections may occur at any point during the process, do not expect acceptance decisions until late April 2021.

 Payment: A pro-rata share of royalties.

 About the publisher: Founded in 2011, Down & Out Books is an independent publisher of crime fiction based in Tampa, Florida.
 Their novels, anthologies, and stories published in their anthologies have received Anthony, Macavity, Shamus, Thriller, and many other awards.
-Over the last seven years, Down & Out Books has published nearly 400 books and includes Shotgun Honey, All Due Respect, and ABC Documentation among its imprints.
+Over the last several years, Down & Out Books has published more than 400 books and includes Shotgun Honey, All Due Respect, and ABC Documentation among its imprints.
 Learn more about the publisher at www.DownAndOutBooks.com.